ArcyAmby/Single-Page-Ecommerce/README.md

 This is the single-page landing page of an e-commerce website called Threader for my application to Ehrlich IT Services.

-Please make sure the following are readily available on your device

 ============================================================================================

+Please make sure the following are readily available on your device:

-# Node JS NPM Latest version (Latest LTS Version: 18.17.0 (includes npm 9.6.7)
+1. Node JS NPM Latest version (Latest LTS Version: 18.17.0 (includes npm 9.6.7)

 ============================================================================================

 TAILWINDCSS INSTALLATION

-Once ready, please DO the following to install TailwindCSS via CLI Tool:
+Once ready, please do the following to install TailwindCSS via CLI Tool:

 1. Install tailwindcss via npm, and create your tailwind.config.js file (run the following code in the terminal, make sure you are in the projects root folder)